evergreen-ci/evergreen/docs/Project-Configuration/Task-Runtime-Behavior.md

-Note: Overriding the default task status is intended for fairly niche use cases, such as manually setting the task to "failed" after a background process abruptly exits).
-Only use this if the default task status does not suit your use case.
+Note: Overriding the default task status is intended for fairly niche use cases, such as manually setting the task to "failed" after a background process abruptly exits.
+Only use this if the default task status does not suit your needs.

 Posting a task status will not immediately stop the currently-running command.
 Once the current command completes, it will check if the task end status is